-New Year resolutions fail by the dozen with every pass minute of a new year.
+New Year resolutions fail by the dozen with every passing minute of a new year.
 Research estimates that 88% of people who set resolutions fail to achieve them.
 This number, frankly, is smaller than I expected so in some capacity I am impressed by the other 12%.
 Something more realistic is this: over half the people who resolved either forgot their resolves or forgot to keep track of their resolves.
 The problem could lie in the complete detachment between the day for setting resolutions and our individual selves.

 Today is my birthday so for my annual birthday essay I decided to start a little experiment as a gift for myself.
 What if I set my resolutions on a day that actually mattered to me personally rather than one that was popular by calendar design?
 Rather than New Year resolutions then, here are my birthday resolutions: